Click for a downloadable PDF version of the DACA Backgrounder

 - Has NOT been convicted of a felony, certain significant misdemeanors (including a single DUI), or three or more misdemeanors of any kind, and does not otherwise pose a threat to national security or public safety.
 An applicant should consult with an attorney about ANY contact s/he has had with law enforcement or immigration authorities.

 - In addition, one must typically be over age 15 to request DACA.
 However, an individual, under age 31 as of June 15, 2012, may request DACA at any time if s/he is in removal proceedings, has a final order of removal, or has a voluntary departure order, and s/he is not in immigration detention.

 How Many Persons Are Protected by DACA?

-As of December 2016 approximately 750,000 individuals had applied and received DACA.[viii]
+As of July 2017 approximately 800,000 individuals had received DACA.[viii]
 However, there could be as many as 1.3 million persons living in the United States who are immediately eligible for the program.[ix]
 Some potential DACA recipients have not come forward because they feared that a new Administration might withdraw DACA and then use the information provided in the DACA applications to find and deport this population.[x]